-The purpose of the System Log is to inform the Gateway Administrator and the Service Technician about the system status of the Smart Meter Gateway.
-Therefore the TOE records within this log all system relevant events as listed in Table 12 and Table 13 (FAU_GEN.1.1/SYS).
-No privacy relevant information (e.g. Meter Data) are stored within the system log.
+The purpose of the System Log is to inform the Gateway Administrator and the Service Technician about the system status of Smart Meter Gateway.
+Therefor the TOE records within this log all system relevant events as listed in Table 6.3 (FAU_GEN.1.1/SYS).
+No privacy relevant information (e.g. Meter Data) are stored within the System Log.
 Only the authorized Gateway Administrator using IF_GW_WAN and authorized Service Technicians via IF_GW_SRV are able to read this log file (FAU_SAR.1/SYS).

-To indicate any potential security violations the TOE monitors the audited events (FAU_SAA.1/SYS).
-Thereby the TOE applies the following set of rules: The TOE detects a potential security violation, if at least one of the following events occur:
+1205 To indicate any potential security violations the TOE monitors the audited events (FAU_SAA.1/SYS).

+1206 The TOE detects a potential security violation, if at least one of the following events occur: